thindil/steamsky/bin/doc/MODDING.md

   unique.
 At this moment this value is used to create bases during starting new game and to determine which ships are enemies or friends.
 - Optional attribute `action`: what to do with this entry.
 Possible values
-  are: "add" (add this entry, default option) or "remove" (remove this entry).
+  are: "add" (add this entry, default option) or "remove" (remove this entry) or "update" (update selected entry).
 - Attribute `name`: name of factions displayed in game.
 Can be any text and unique.
 - Attribute `membername`: name of single mobile from this faction.
 Can be any